Ch'aska Anka Ninawaman: Career

+Then, she moved to Paris to work as a lecturer at the INALCO (National Institute for Oriental Languages and Civilizations).

 She published her first poetry book Ch'askaschay in Cusco Quechua with a Spanish translation in Quito in 2004.
 In Ecuador, she also learned Ecuadorian Kichwa, and therefore, she also wrote some poems published in Kichwa and others in Cusco Quechua for the book T'ika Chumpicha.
 In this books, Anka Ninawaman highlights that in her community and family there was all kind of non-written poetic repertoire she had heard from her childhood on.
 Therefore, according to Ch'aska, “T'ika Chumpicha responds to the poetry of the oral Quechua world”.